Help map the Diamond OA landscape

 There are three ways you can help with this survey, which is part of the Diamond Open Access Study commissioned by cOAlition S.

 - If your library publishes a journal/s or platform based on the Diamond or non-APC Model, we’d very much appreciate your considering completing this survey.
-(English, German, French, Italian, Spanish and Portuguese) NOTE: The survey will be open until the 25th of August 2020
+(English, German, French, Italian, Spanish and Portuguese) NOTE: The survey will be open until the 11th September 2020

 - If you know of a Diamond OA journal or platform that is not included in major databases, like the Directory of Open Access Journals, please add their information to this spreadsheet or simply pass this survey link on to them: https://www.surveymonkey.com/r/GZQDBT5